xeol-io/xeol/README.md

 End of Life (EOL) means the vendor has decided the software in question has reached the end of its “useful lifespan.”
 After this particular date, the manufacturer no longer markets, sells, provides technical support, sustains, enhances, or fixes the product.
 Note that End of Life (EOL) and End of Support (EOS) are being treated as the same by xeol, even though various vendors may use these terms differently.
 EOL Software is a security risk because it is no longer being maintained and receiving security updates.

-The data that xeol uses to determine if a package is EOL is sourced from [endoflife.date](https://endoflife.date/).
-While endoflife.date includes extended support dates, xeol does not currently support this and we only match on the standard EOL support dates from vendors.
+xeol does not currently support extended support dates and only matches standard EOL support dates from vendors.

 ## xeol's database

-When xeol performs a scan for EOL packages, it does so using a database that's stored on your local filesystem, which is constructed by pulling data from [endoflife.date](https://endoflife.date/).
+When xeol performs a scan for EOL packages, it does so using a database that's stored on your local filesystem, which is constructed by pulling data from several sources:

+- Aggregators: endoflife.date
+- Package registries: cargo, maven, npm, nuget, pypi, rubygems
+- Vendor packages: Adobe, Broadcom, IBM, Ivanti, Microsoft, Oracle, UIPath, Wireshark
+- Browsers: Chrome, Edge

+xeol's database is not a comprehensive list of all EOL packages.
+It is a curated list of commonly used software.

 By default, xeol automatically manages this database for you. xeol checks for new updates to the database to make sure that every scan uses up-to-date EOL information.
 This behavior is configurable.
 For more information, see the Managing xeeol's database section.